Julian Assange, WikiLeaks Founder, Arrested in London

 The founder of WikiLeaks, Julian Assange, has been arrested by U.K. police at the Ecuadorean embassy in London, where he has been holed up since 2012.

 Assange, 47, received diplomatic asylum from Ecuador after breaching bail in the U.K. during an investigation into sexual assault allegations in Sweden.
 Sweden has since rescinded its arrest warrant for Assange, though the case is not closed.

+Assange was still wanted in the U.K. on charges of failing to surrender to the court.
 Ecuador withdrew asylum on Thursday morning.

-The WikiLeaks founder shot to prominence in 2010 when his site published a cache of leaks from the U.S. military provided by Chelsea Manning.
+The WikiLeaks founder shot to prominence in 2010 when his site published a cache of leaks from the U.S. military provided by Chelsea Manning, including videos showing U.S. troops killing civilians.
 He has argued that if he were extradited to Sweden then he could be arrested by the U.S.

+Ecuador said Thursday they had received a guarantee from the U.K. that Assange would not be extradited to a country where he could face the death penalty, according to Reuters.

 The U.S. has not publicly stated that Assange is facing charges, but in November a court filing appeared to mistakenly refer to charges filed against him in secret by the Department of Justice.

-In 2017, Sweden dropped its sexual assault charges but Assange was still wanted in the U.K. on charges of failing to surrender to the court.
+WikiLeaks’ release of thousands of emails from the Democratic National Convention in 2016 played a role in Special Counsel Robert Mueller’s investigation.

 “I can confirm Julian Assange is now in police custody and rightly facing justice in the U.K.,” tweeted the U.K. Home Secretary, Sajid Javid.
 “I would like to thank Ecuador for its cooperation … No one is above the law.”